tochka-public/Tochka.JsonRpc/docs/en/server/serialization.md

 # Server/Serialization

-In this library, JSON Rpc request/notification/response objects are called **"headers"**, and their serialization is handled separately from params/result/error properties.
+In this library, JSON Rpc request/notification/response objects are called **"headers"**, and their serialization is handled separately from params/result/error objects.
 You can control how your data is serialized without worrying about headers.

 **Note:** in this document, both serialization and **de**serialization are referred to as **serialization** for simplicity.